SrijanBadhya/Debsoc/Running the PES Debsoc.md

 How to access this place:
 Security guards might tell you that it's closed when you enter B block.
 Reply to this saying that you're not going inside, you'll just be outdoors.
+If they say that it's restricted, tell them that the Debate Club is doing an online competition here, just like they have been doing for the last 2 years.

 cafe down the alley (talk about Mukhtalif)